-Streptococcal toxic shock syndrome (TSS) can occur with infection at any site but is more commonly associated with an infected cutaneous site.
+Streptococcal TSS can occur with infection at any site but is more commonly associated with an infected cutaneous site.

 Staphylococcal TSS (menstrual or non-menstrual) is associated with extended tampon use, postpartum infections, and other sites of infection with the organism.

 Treatment includes supportive care in an ICU, early empirical antibiotic treatment, and further culture-sensitive antibiotic treatment.
 Surgical debridement may be needed for deep-seated streptococcal infections.

 Toxic shock syndrome (TSS) is an exotoxin-mediated illness caused by bacterial infection.
 Organisms commonly responsible include group A streptococcus (Streptococcus pyogenes), or methicillin-sensitive (MSSA) or methicillin-resistant (MRSA) Staphylococcus aureus.
 Although the presenting signs and symptoms can be non-specific (e.g., fever, chills, myalgias, headache), the course of the disease is precipitous, and shock and multi-organ system failure occur early in the course of the disease.

 Staphylococcal TSS can be split into 2 groups: menstrual TSS, which occurs in women during menstruation with extended use of a single tampon or, historically, with highly absorbable tampons; and non-menstrual TSS, which can result from a variety of staphylococcal post-partum vaginal and caesarean wound infections.

 Key diagnostic factors

 - severe diffuse or localised pain in an extremity